Supplemental Activities

 Conferences

-Students attend an external genetics-related conference for patients and their families (e.g., SOFT conference, Fragile X conference).
+Students attend an external genetics-related conference for patients and their families (e.g., FORCE conference, SADS conference).

 Illinois Society of Genetic Professionals has been devoted to the development and delivery of genetic services, research and education in Illinois.
 It is the only organization devoted exclusively to the interests of the genetics professional community in Illinois.
-Quarterly meetings consist of an educational component and provide the valuable opportunity to network with other like-minded professionals.
-The annual educational symposium brings experts together to speak about the latest genetic topics.
+First-year students attend the annual educational symposium which brings experts together to speak about the latest genetic topics.

 All second-year students receive reimbursement from the program to attend the National Society of Genetic Counselors Annual Conference.